realestateNo Comments | 0 likes | 8,967 Viewers

 An escrow account in Thailand is one established by a broker for the purpose of holding funds on behalf of a third party subject to the consummation or termination of a particular transaction.
 This account is commonly used in real estate transactions principally when dealing with real property developers.
 As used in the United States especially in the state of California, escrow accounts are a standard mode of payment in property dealings and ownership transfers because of the fairness and equity it provides to all of the parties concerned.
 In operation, an escrow reconciles the interests of both the developer and the buyer by providing the former the prospect of a prompt payment upon the completion of the real estate project while reserving the release and transfer of the funds for the security of the latter.
-Although it was originally conceived of as a means of protecting the interest of the consumer, escrow accounts have now become a favoured choice by both developers and buyers alike.
+Although it was originally conceived of as a means of protecting the interest of the consumer, escrow accounts have now become a favored choice by both developers and buyers alike.

 The Thailand Real Estate industry has experienced a stable yet strong growth in recent years.
 As a result, property values have gone up and interest in Thai real estate has caught international attention.
 Unfortunately, this trend has brought about an increase in the number of unscrupulous real estate developers who have failed to comply with their obligations thereby resulting in a deluge of civil litigation.

 As it once stood, Thai civil and commercial law permitted the use of an escrow-like account.
 This account outlined the terms and conditions of payment between the purchaser and the seller particularly the mode and manner of payment.
 However, this has proven inadequate in protecting the interest of the buyer by allowing unfettered discretion on the part of the account agent and the lack of any legal means in guaranteeing the agent’s impartiality.
 Also, regulation back then was lenient as banks themselves rarely, if at all, complied.